JackKelly/rfm_edf_ecomanager/README.md

 Current status
 ==============

 At present the code is in a very early stage.
-The code simply transmits a hard-coded ping to my EDF IAM and displays all responses.
 The code as-is will capture and display all Current Cost or EDF EcoManager RF packets it receives.
-Note that the RX packets are buffered and the buffer is displayed and emtpied once every 5 seconds.

 Hardware requirements